-Join Kelley Hecker for an in-depth discussion in this video Using the exercise files, part of Scripting Unity with C#.
+Join Kelley Hecker for an in-depth discussion in this video Using the exercise files, part of Unity: Scripting with C#.

 - This course has exercise files containing Unity projects, assets, and code samples.
 The Unity project folder can be opened in Unity and the code snippets file contains the code I'll be adding throughout the course.
 We will also be using some assets that are included in the exercise files, but are available for free on the Unity asset store.
 You can open the asset store from Unity, by going to window, Asset store.
 The first package is sample assets beta for Unity 4.6.